krishna426426/SDA_Lab_Resets/README.md

 This repo is private and only for SDA RESET LABS using Python Scripts.
-Make sure you install some libraries before you start.
+Make sure you install some libraries such as paramiko, requests and so on before you start.

 ### client.py
 Run the client.py file to execute the script on all devices.